 He’s working with his own patent attorney now and is tightlipped about RoadPower’s secret sauce – “We’re kind of in stealth mode” – but McIntosh is confident that his proprietary tech goes where no other kinetic collectors have gone before.

 “Ours is very easy to install and maintain,” he noted.
 “And it’s a lot less expensive than what exists.”

-That investment bought them a “quarter-scale lab prototype” that can generate “grid-grade power” from vehicular motion, he said.
-Built in McIntosh’s makeshift home workshop, the device has been field tested and is ready to scale up.
+Early self-investments by the co-founder and Venkatesh, who earned a master’s degree in electrical engineering from New Jersey’s Stevens Institute of Technology and serves as RoadPower’s director of engineering, resulted in a “quarter-scale lab prototype” that can generate “grid-grade power” from vehicular motion, McIntosh said.
+Built in his makeshift home workshop, the device has been field tested and is ready to scale up.

 RoadPower’s goal: To work with property owners that accommodate anywhere from 3,000 to 10,000 cars a day – a parking garage, perhaps – and prove that his vehicle-to-grid system is ready for prime time, including possible residential uses (imagine a kinetic converter on a public street, feeding an apartment building or row of houses).

 “You’re talking a few million cars per year per facility,” he noted.
 “Those are the kinds of facilities where it makes the most sense right now.